 First, it’s important to get the right kind of vehicle for winter travel.
 A four-wheel drive truck or SUV might seem excessive – but there is a reason everyone has them here!
 If you don’t feel comfortable renting a larger car at least make sure your vehicle has winter tires.

 Pay attention to road closures in the winter.
-Avalanches and high mountain passes pose a serious threat and if a road is closed there is always a reason.
+Avalanches and high mountain passes in many parts of Canada pose a serious threat.
+If a road is closed there is always a reason.

 If conditions are poor don’t tailgate cars in front of you.
 Maintain a safe distance and only drive as fast as you are comfortable with.
 We’ve seen way too many accidents in the winter here.